-In a real experiment in which the body is suspended by a point of suspension PS which does not coincide with the CG, being free to rotate around the PS, the body will only remain in equilibrium after being released from rest if it is in the preferential position in which the PS and the CG are along a vertical line.
+In a real experiment in which the body is suspended by a point of suspension PS which does not coincide with the CG, being free to rotate around the PS, the body will only remain in equilibrium after being released from rest if it is in the preferential position in which the PS and the CG are along a vertical line, with the PS vertically above the CG.
 If this is not the case, the body will turn around the PS after release in such a way that the CG approaches the ground.
 In equilibrium the PS and the CG will be along a vertical line, with the CG below the PS.